san00/wikipedia-viewer/Readme.md

 # Wikipedia viewer
-A search engine that utilises the wikipedia APi, allowing users to search through Wikipedia entries.
+A search engine utilising the wikipedia APi, allowing users to search through Wikipedia entries.

 ### User story
 Search Wikipedia entries via a search box and see the resulting entries.
 Click a button to see a random Wikipedia entry.